Skip to main content

 Reduction in Risk of Cardiovascular Events

-Also may be used for reduction in the risk of atherosclerotic cardiovascular disease (ASCVD) [off-label].
+Also has been used for reduction in the risk of atherosclerotic cardiovascular disease (ASCVD) [off-label] in patients with established ASCVD or at high risk of ASCVD.

-Extensive evidence demonstrates that statins can substantially reduce LDL-cholesterol concentrations and associated risk of ASCVD; may be used for secondary prevention or primary prevention in high-risk patients.
+Extensive evidence demonstrates that statins can substantially reduce LDL-cholesterol concentrations and associated risk of ASCVD; may be used for secondary or primary prevention.

 Because relative ASCVD risk reduction is correlated with degree of LDL-cholesterol lowering, use maximum tolerated intensity of a statin to achieve greatest benefit.
 High-intensity statin therapy (defined as reducing LDL-cholesterol concentrations by ≥50%) is recommended; if high-intensity statin therapy not possible (e.g., because of a contraindication or intolerable adverse effect), may consider moderate-intensity statin therapy (defined as reducing LDL-cholesterol concentrations by 30–49%).
 AHA/ACC considers pitavastatin 1–4 mg daily to be a moderate-intensity statin.